Back to Show

 California's Gold with Huell Howser

-Huell spends the day with biologists who live on the Farallon Islands — known as California's Galapagos — found 27 miles off the coast of San Francisco.
-These wild and remote islands are rich with not only flora and fauna, but human history as well.
+Join Huell as he spends the day with the biologists who live on the Farallon Islands and learns about this wild and beautiful place, which is just a group of islands and rocks found 27 miles off the coast of San Francisco.
+Known as California’s Galapagos, they make up the the Farallon National Wildlife Refuge.
+These wild and remote islands are rich with not only flora and fauna, but human history.

 Support Provided By